Skip to main content

 In 2021, phishing attacks were the most common cyber security threat businesses experienced, making up 41% of all cyber attacks.

 In a phishing scam, hackers use emails or websites that appear to be from trusted sources to trick users into sharing personal information such as passwords, personally identifiable information, or banking details.
-[CITATIONS: forbes and sba] Phishing is a type of social engineering, which is a technique used by hackers to gain trust and deceive individuals into revealing sensitive information.
+Phishing is a type of social engineering, which is a technique used by hackers to gain trust and deceive individuals into revealing sensitive information.

 “On average, an employee of a small business with less than 100 employees will experience 350% more social engineering attacks than an employee of a larger enterprise,” according to a 2021 study conducted by Barracuda Networks and shared by Forbes.